 - If you don’t like cooking, I know some grocery stores carry frozen samosas, little dumpling things filled with potatoes and peas.
 These are Indian in origin too, and make a great snack!

-- If you have Amazon prime, check out this 30min documentary on Nepal and the Himalayas: On Tour… BENEATH THE HIMALAYAS Car Ride Through Nepal It shows some great views of the region and culture.
+- If you have Amazon prime, check out this 30 minute video documentary on Nepal and the Himalayas: On Tour… BENEATH THE HIMALAYAS Car Ride Through Nepal It shows some great views of the region and culture.

 - Check out The Magic School Bus: Gets A Bright Idea, The: A Book About Light